 This is one of the best ways to make your self-esteem bulletproof.
 Focus on what you’re naturally drawn to.
 Maybe you’re crafty and can knit blankets.
 Knit, girl!
 Maybe you love creating new recipes in your kitchen.
 Bust some pans!
 When you focus on finishing projects you enjoy, your self-esteem will slowly increase.
 You’ll start to feel better about yourself and have the energy to do even more of the things you love.

-Understand that bulletproofing your self-esteem is a gradual process.
+Understand that making your self esteem bulletproof is a gradual process.
 Concentrate on taking small steps toward becoming the you, you dream of being and be kind to yourself when you make a mistake.

 What do you do to protect your self-esteem from daily attacks?
 Let us know in the comments below!